cmwylie19/cockroachdb-write-test/HACRDB.md

 ```

 **Summary**
-In this scenerio CockroachDB's automated replication is displayed as we continously deleted the master pod.
+In this scenario CockroachDB's automated replication is displayed as we continuously delete the master pod.
 The database continued to function as normal and we were able to read and write data.
 This is the reason why CockroachDB was built, to ensure your data is safe even during failure.

 **Cleanup**